Yunnan hare

 The Yunnan hare (Lepus comus) is a medium-sized species of mammal in the family Leporidae.
 It has soft, flat, and long dorsal pelage which is grayish brown or dark gray in color, and whitish ventral pelage.
 It was considered endemic to China (mainly in Yunnan), but its presence was recorded in northern Myanmar in 2000.
 It is a herbivore, and forages on shrubs and forbs.
-It is rated as a species of least concern on the International Union for Conservation of Nature Red List of Endangered Species.
+It is rated as a species of least concern on the IUCN Red List of Endangered Species.
 The Red List of China's Vertebrates has listed the Yunnan hare as near threatened, almost meeting the criteria to be listed as vulnerable.

 Taxonomy

 The Yunnan hare was first described by the American zoologist Glover Morrill Allen in 1927.
-According to Hoffmann and Smith, there are no recognized subspecies, but according to Mammals of China, there are three recognized subspecies:
+According to Hoffmann and Smith, there are no recognized subspecies, but according to A Guide to the Mammals of China, there are three recognized subspecies: